jialuechen/torchquant/README.md

 </div>

-QuanTorch is a comprehensive derivatives pricing library built on top of PyTorch.
-It provides a range of tools for asset pricing, risk management, and model calibration based on PyTorch's GPU accelerateion and automatic differentiation.
+QuanTorch is a comprehensive derivatives pricing library built on top of PyTorch's automatic differentiation and GPU/TPU/MPS acceleration.
+It is a differentiable pricing framework with high-accuracy of numerical methods.
+It provides comprehensive tools for asset pricing, risk management, and model calibration.

 ## Features